 St Giles SurgeryTel: 01494 874006

-If you are under 18 and eligible for a flu vaccine, please contact your surgery to make an appointment at one of our Saturday morning clinics.
+If you are eligible for a flu vaccination and have not yet had one, please contact your surgery to make an appointment.

 Online Patient Access

 To save you time have you considered registering for online Patient Access?

 This will enable you to book GP appointments, order repeat prescriptions and view certain items of your medical record.

 To register you will need to see Reception with your photo id.

 Patients on long-term medication can order repeat prescriptions in the following ways:

 We regret that no prescription requests are taken over the telephone.

 With effect from 1st December 2017 we require three working days' notice so please do not let your medicines run out.
 It is not possible to process your request while you wait.
 Prescription requests received on Fridays will not be ready until the following Wednesday afternoon.

 Doctors have been asked not to prescribe medicines for minor ailments like paracetamol or ibuprofen (although patients who need these drugs in regular quantities can continue to get them on repeat prescriptions).
 These medicines can be bought from a pharmacy or supermarket.
 This includes patients who get FREE prescriptions.